mohamed-chs/chatgpt-history-export-to-md/README.md

 The script will automatically find the most recent ZIP file in your 'Downloads' directory (in `~/Downloads/`), but you can specify a different file or location if necessary.

-### Step 3: Running the Script 🏃‍♂️
+### Step 4: Running the Script 🏃‍♂️

-In the terminal or command prompt, run the script with this command:
+With the environment set up, you can now run the script.
+In the terminal or command prompt, execute:

 ```bash
 python main.py
 ```

-The default output location for the Markdown files is : `~/Documents/ChatGPT-Conversations/MD/`.
-The script will automatically create the directories if they didn't exist.
-Feel free to [customize](#optional-customize-the-scripts-behavior-🌟) the script's behavior.
+Now, follow the instructions on screen and choose your desired options, the script will handle the rest.

-### Step 4: Check the Output 🎉
+### Step 5: Check the Output 🎉

 And that's it!
-After running the script, check the output folder for your neatly formatted Markdown files.
+After running the script, head over to the output folder to see your neatly formatted Markdown files.

 [![Tweet](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2Fyourusername%2Fyourrepository)](https://twitter.com/intent/tweet?text=So%2C%20this%20is%20what%20my%20entire%20ChatGPT%20history%20looks%20like%20...%0D%0A%0D%0Aby%20%40theSoCalled_%20on%20GitHub%20%3A%20http%3A%2F%2Fbit.ly%2F3ZuHCCK)